-- L.2.1 The recommendations will include whether or not to restore the right to reassessment and the imposition of one of the penalties below. - L.2.1.i Take no further action. - L.2.1.ii Warn the student against any future academic offence but impose no other penalty. - L.2.1.iii Record a mark of zero for the piece of assessed work or examination only. - L.2.1.iv Record a mark of zero for every assessment item within the module. - L.2.1.v Record a mark of zero for every assessment item within all modules taken during the Semester. - L.2.1.vi For undergraduate and postgraduate taught students, to reduce by a single class the final award to be conferred at the conclusion of the programme. - L.2.1.vii Record a mark of zero for every assessment item within all modules during the academic Level. - L.2.2 Where the outcome of a proven academic offence removes the right to re-assessment, even after initial failure, this may result in failure of an award. - L.2.3 In addition, a student against whom an academic offence is proven may also be subject to action under the Student Conduct and Disciplinary Regulations and/or the Fitness to Practise Regulations. - L.2.4 An allegation of an academic offence against a student who is claiming that their performance has been affected by Extenuating Circumstances will therefore be subject to the appropriate investigative procedure. - L.3 Procedure - L.3.1 Introduction - L.3.1.A The Academic Offences Committee shall decide, for each individual case referred to it, whether it is competent to examine the evidence and determine whether or not the allegation is proven. - L.3.1.B Allegations of misconduct in research made against postgraduate research students shall be dealt with under the UK Research Integrity Office's (UKRIO) Procedure for the
+- L.2.1 The recommendations will include whether or not to restore the right to reassessment and the imposition of one of the penalties below. - L.2.1.i Take no further action. - L.2.1.ii Warn the student against any future academic offence but impose no other penalty. - L.2.1.iii Record a mark of zero for the piece of assessed work or examination only. - L.2.1.iv Record a mark of zero for every assessment item within the module. - L.2.1.v Record a mark of zero for every assessment item within all modules taken during the Semester. - L.2.1.vi For undergraduate and postgraduate taught students, to reduce by a single classification the final award to be conferred at the conclusion of the programme, or, where the final award is the lowest classification available, that the award be reduced to the prior intermediate award. - L.2.1.vii Record a mark of zero for every assessment item within all modules during the academic Level. - L.2.2 The Committee will recommend applicable penalties consistently, with due consideration of the potential impact on the progression and/or award classification of the student. - L.2.3 Where the outcome of a proven academic offence removes the right to re-assessment, even after initial failure, this may result in failure of an award. - L.2.4 In addition, a student against whom an academic offence is proven may also be subject to action under the Student Misconduct Regulations and/or the Fitness to Practise Regulations. - L.2.5 An allegation of an academic offence against a student who is claiming that their performance has been affected by Mitigating Circumstances will therefore be subject to the appropriate investigative procedure.

+L.3 Procedure

+L.3.A Introduction

-Investigation of Misconduct in Research, and not under the Academic Offences Regulations.
-College Research Degrees Board shall decide, for each individual case referred to it, whether it is competent to examine the evidence and determine whether or not the allegation is proven, or whether the case should be referred to for consideration under the UKRIO procedure.
+- L.3.A.1 The Academic Offences Committee shall decide, for each individual case referred to it, whether it is competent to examine the evidence and determine whether or not the allegation is proven. - L.3.A.2 Allegations of misconduct in research made against postgraduate research students shall be dealt with under the UK Research Integrity Office's (UKRIO) Procedure for the Investigation of Misconduct in Research, and not under the Academic Offences Regulations.
+College Research Degrees Board shall decide, for each individual case referred to it, whether it is competent to examine the evidence and determine whether or not the allegation is proven, or whether the case should be referred to for consideration under the UKRIO procedure. - L.3.A.3 Where a member of staff suspects that an academic offence has been committed, they shall notify the Head of School, or Deputy Head of School if appropriate, and provide evidence for the grounds of suspicion.

-- L.3.1.C Where a member of staff suspects that an academic offence has been committed, they shall notify the Head of School, or Deputy Head of School if appropriate, and provide evidence for the grounds of suspicion. - L.3.1.D A claim for extenuating circumstances cannot be used to avoid the application of a penalty for a proven allegation of an academic offence. - L.3.1.E Where the student is studying a programme in more than one School, the School that owns the module in which the allegation has arisen will undertake the investigation. - L.3.1.F Allegations of the commission of academic offences may be dealt with either by a summary procedure or by a full investigatory procedure.
+- L.3.A.4 A claim for mitigating circumstances cannot be used to avoid the application of a penalty for a proven allegation of an academic offence. - L.3.A.5 Where the student is studying a programme in more than one School, the School that owns the module in which the allegation has arisen will undertake the investigation. - L.3.A.6 Allegations of the commission of academic offences may be dealt with either by a summary procedure or by a full investigatory procedure.

-L.3.2 Summary Procedure
+L.3.B Summary Procedure